brechtvdv/Article-Open-Traffic-Lights/content/introduction.md

 <div class="printonly">This is a print-version of a paper first written for the Web.
-The Web-version is available at https://brechtvdv.github.io/Article-Open-Traffic-Lights</div>
+The Web-version is available at <a href="https://brechtvdv.github.io/Article-Open-Traffic-Lights">https://brechtvdv.github.io/Article-Open-Traffic-Lights</a>.</div>

 ## Introduction
 {:#introduction}